-What is Gamma?
+What is Gamma ransomware?

 Gamma is a ransomware-type virus discovered by Jakub Kroustek and designed to stealthily infiltrate systems and encrypt data.
 The virus is a part of the Crysis ransomware family.
 During encryption, Gamma ransomware adds the ".gamma" extension to every affected file.

 The "FILES ENCRYPTED" text file contains a short message stating that all data has been locked, and if users want to recover their encrypted files, they must contact cyber criminals using one of the email addresses provided.
 There is no detailed information regarding the encryption algorithm (symmetric or asymmetric) used, however, successful decryption requires a unique key generated individually for each victim.

 How did ransomware infect my computer?

 Typically they infiltrate through third party downloaders (that present malware as legitimate software), trojans (viruses that cause other virus infections), emails/spam (malicious attachments that, once opened, cause system infections), fake software updaters (that download and install malware rather than updating outdated software or fixing bugs), and so on.

 |Threat Type||Ransomware, Crypto Virus, Files locker|

-|Symptoms||Can't open files stored on your computer, previously functional files now have a different extension, for example my.docx.locked.
-A ransom demanding message is displayed on your desktop.
-Cyber criminals are asking to pay a ransom (usually in bitcoins) to unlock your files.|
+|Symptoms||Cannot open files stored on your computer, previously functional files now have a different extension (for example, my.docx.locked).
+A ransom demand message is displayed on your desktop.
+Cyber criminals demand payment of a ransom (usually in bitcoins) to unlock your files.|

 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
-Additional password stealing trojans and malware infections can be installed together with a ransomware infection.|
+Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

 How to protect yourself from ransomware infections?

 Keep your operating system and installed software updated and your antivirus software enabled at all times.
-If your computer is already infected with Gamma, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+If your computer is already infected with Gamma, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate this ransomware.

 All your files have been encrypted!